codex-academy/PlusMinusDotNet/readme.md

     * clone the java project to the server:
         `git clone https://github.com/codex-academy/PlusMinusDotNet`
     * change into this folder using`cd PlusMinusDotNet/`
-    * run dotnet maven commands:
+    * run these dotnet commands - to restore all local dependencies & to build & run the app:

         * `dotnet restore`
         * `dotnet build  -c Release`